 There is space for two coaches to drop off outside the Moot Hall in the town Centre.

-There is usually space at the Appleby Grammar School for 10 coaches on the weekend (Saturday and Sunday) for parking.
-Please contact the school directly as places must be pre-booked telephone 017683 51580.
+There is usually space at the Appleby Grammar School for six coaches on the weekend (Saturday and Sunday) for parking.
+Please contact the school directly for prices and to pre-book telephone 017683 51580.

 Also there will be coach parking for six coaches at the Railway Station.
 Again fees apply.
 Please speak to Dave Sampson between 7am-5pm on 0791 368 1939 to pre-book.

 To park a coach or car at Appleby Castle please ring Peter Bass on 07593 661 7775.